-Congress authorized federal funding for the NED in 1983.24 NED is an independent, nonprofit organization dedicated to fostering the growth of democratic institutions abroad, including political parties, trade unions, free markets, and business organizations.
-NED maintains four "core institutes," each affiliated with a U.S. domestic organization.
-The National Democratic Institute (NDI) and the International Republican Institute (IRI) are nonpartisan entities that promote and bolster electoral democracy.
-The Center for International Private Enterprise, affiliated with the U.S. Chamber of Commerce, works to strengthen democratic institutions to enable the private sector to flourish, while the Solidarity Center, associated with the AFL-CIO, supports labor rights in workplaces abroad.
-NED also receives funding from the Democracy Fund in Title III of SFOPS.
+Congress authorized federal funding for the NED in 1983.31 NED is an independent, nonprofit organization dedicated to fostering the growth of democratic institutions abroad, including political parties, trade unions, free market think tanks, and business organizations.32 NED maintains four "core institutes," each affiliated with a U.S. domestic organization.
+The National Democratic Institute (NDI) and the International Republican Institute (IRI), which represent the two major American political parties, are nonpartisan entities that promote and bolster electoral democracy.33 The Center for International Private Enterprise, affiliated with the U.S. Chamber of Commerce, works to strengthen democratic institutions to enable the private sector to flourish, while the Solidarity Center, allied with the AFL-CIO, supports labor rights in workplaces abroad.34 NED also receives funding from the Democracy Fund in Title III of SFOPS.